 Finding the right caregiver is the first step.
-Your parent deserves someone who will treat them with respect and kindness, while doing the caregiving tasks that are required.
+Your parent deserves someone who will treat them with respect and kindness while performing the required caregiving tasks.
 Unfortunately, sometimes, even with all the vetting and interviewing, the caregiver you hire may not be a good fit for your family.

 1. Things aren’t getting done

 Did you hire a caregiver to do specific tasks and notice they’re not getting done?
 It could be a sign that your parent is not comfortable asking the caregiver for help.
-You can assist with this by creating a task list so there isn’t a question about responsibilities.
+You can assist with this by creating a task list to clarify responsibilities.

 2. Your parent is hiding

 If your parent is hiding in his/her room instead of spending time around the house, they may feel uncomfortable around their caregiver.
-It could be that they’re not used to having someone in their house and just don’t know what to do, but it may be that they don’t care for their caregiver and want to keep their distance.
+It could be that they’re not used to having someone in their house and just don’t know what to do, or that they don’t care for their caregiver and want to keep their distance.

 3. Constant complaining

 This is tough.
 Most people don’t want someone in their home, doing things that they used to do for themselves.
-You’ll have to gauge if the complaints are related to their frustration over having a caregiver or due to poor treatment by the caregiver.
+You’ll have to gauge whether the complaints stem from their frustration with having a caregiver or from poor treatment by the caregiver.

-Are they complaining that the caregiver doesn’t prepare food they like, or are they complaining because their caregiver talks down to them or doesn’t interact with them at all.
-The former is a common complaint, the latter is a sign that the caregiver may not be treating your parent as respectfully as you’d like.
+Are they complaining that the caregiver doesn’t prepare food they like, or that their caregiver talks down to them or doesn’t interact with them at all?
+The former is a common complaint; the latter is a sign that the caregiver may not be treating your parent as respectfully as you’d like.

 While the issues above can be frustrating, they are usually fixable with a conversation or better direction.
 Sometimes, you have to look for nonverbal cues for bigger issues.